 The round-up: Brisbane’s best late-night dining spots

-Greaser Bar: Craft beer and live music already go hand in hand, but throw in some late-night American-style bites and baby, you’ve got a party going!
+Greaser Bar, Fortitude Valley: Craft beer and live music already go hand in hand, but throw in some late-night American-style bites and baby, you’ve got a party going!
 On Friday and Saturday nights Greaser Bar’s kitchen stays open until 2:00 am, pumping out buttermilk fried chicken, chilli dogs, crinkle-cut chips and cheeseburgers.

-Heya Bar: This subterranean bar is a great place to sip a cocktail or two or have a boogie, but did you know what it’s also a late-night eatery?
-The street eats menu offers snacks such as cheeseburger spring rolls, sticky pork ribs, pork dumplings and baos well into the night.
+Heya Bar, Fortitude Valley: This subterranean bar is a great place to sip a cocktail or two or have a boogie, but did you know what it’s also a late-night eatery?
+The pan-Asian street-eats menu offers snacks such as spring rolls, duck and pork bone-broth ramen, pork dumplings and baos well into the night.

-The Wickham: With a one of the best beer gardens in the entire entertainment district, The Wickham is a great place to spend most of your night out.
+The Wickham, Fortitude Valley: With a one of the best beer gardens in the entire entertainment district, The Wickham is a great place to spend most of your night out.
 If you get snacky later in the night, The Wickham’s kitchen is open until midnight on weekends.
 Burgers, pizzas, nachos, and fries – it’s all there for you if you get the munchies.

-Jimmy’s on the Mall: It’s rare to find an inner-city eatery that is committed to serving up food 24 hours a day, seven days a week, but Jimmy’s on the Mall has been doing just that since 1982.
+Jimmy’s on the Mall, Brisbane City: It’s rare to find an inner-city eatery that is committed to serving up food 24 hours a day, seven days a week, but Jimmy’s on the Mall has been doing just that since 1982.
 The split-level venue has something for everyone, including burgers, charcuterie, salads, steaks, Asian-inspired dishes, crispy pork spare ribs and much more.

-Kitchen at Treasury: After a night at the tables, it’s common to have worked up a ferocious appetite.
+Kitchen at Treasury, Brisbane City: After a night at the tables, it’s common to have worked up a ferocious appetite.
 If the hours have escaped you, there is one spot inside the Treasury that dishes up home-style fare until 2:00 am.
 Kitchen at Treasury cooks up some beefy burgers, stacked sandwiches, primo pizzas and more.
 There’s no gambling necessary – the nosh here is a sure thing.

-Fat Noodle: Luke Nguyen’s acclaimed Asian-fusion dining hall is a sublime spot to get your slurp on well into the evening.
+Fat Noodle, Brisbane City: Luke Nguyen’s acclaimed Asian-fusion dining hall is a sublime spot to get your slurp on well into the evening.
 On Friday and Saturday nights Fat Noodle is open until midnight, meaning that if you are struck by a craving for dim sum, fat pho noodles or Singapore chilli calamari you have a spot you can count on.

-Death Before Decaf: While it’s not technically an eatery, Death Before Decaf offers something just as nourishing as food.
+Death Before Decaf, New Farm: While it’s not technically an eatery, Death Before Decaf offers something just as nourishing as food.
 This java haunt is open 24 hours for night owls seeking a revitalising cup of coffee.
 If you need a pick-me-up at 1:00 am, these cool cats have got what you seek.